Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Haringey and are not the council.
 About us

-The joint meeting of the Corporate Parenting Advisory Committee and the Children and Young People's Scrutiny Panel was scheduled to review performance data, discuss the meaning and pathways of care, and examine progress on outcomes for children supported by the Haringey Youth Justice Service.
-An update on an Ofsted focused visit was also on the agenda.
+The joint meeting of the Corporate Parenting Advisory Committee and the Children and Young People's Scrutiny Panel was scheduled to review performance data, discuss the meaning of care for children and young people, and examine care leaving initiatives in London.
+The meeting also included a progress report on children in care supported by the Haringey Youth Justice Service and a verbal update on an Ofsted focused visit.

 What Does Care Mean?